simonava5/Final-Project-for-Programming-and-Scripting/README.md

 ![Figure 2.
 Showing variables on different axis](https://github.com/simonava5/Final-Project-for-Programming-and-Scripting/blob/master/Figure%202.%20Differences%20between%20each%20variable.png)

 We can clearly see by this diagram that petal length and width are the smallest from 0-50 and increase in size again from 50-100 and again from 100-150.
 As we already know from our data that rows 0-50 represent Iris Setosa, 50-100 - Iris Versicolor and 100-150 Iris Virginica, so it is undeniable that Iris Setosa have the smallest petals and Iris Virginica have the largest.

+I also discovered another great way of visualising this data is through seaborn library.
+These plots provide a very clear relationship between the variables of each species.
+This version is much clearer and crisp then the subplots I used on lines 194.

+`sns.boxplot(x='species', y='sepal_length', data=data)
+sns.boxplot(x='species', y='sepal_width', data=data)
+sns.boxplot(x='species', y='petal_length', data=data)
+sns.boxplot(x='species', y='petal_width', data=data)`

 **Line 40**